Trains to Chester

 "Chester, June 14.
 An hour's ride from Liverpool, through a delightful country, brought us to this place, one of the oldest and most remarkable towns in England.”
 Willard C. George

 Chester is a gorgeous historic town that lies on the River Dee in the county of Cheshire.
 The city is well worth a visit, you can admire its collection of timber-framed houses and red-sandstone buildings, surrounded by the city’s Roman walls.
 Chester was a royalist stronghold during the English Civil War, and along the walls, you’ll see the tower from which King Charles I used to watch his troops during battle.

 Tip 1: Get a cheaper fare by buying in advance

-Advance booking of tickets for trains to Chester Railway Station is a great way to buy cheaply.
+Advance purchase of tickets for trains to Chester Station is a great way to buy cheaply.
 These advance tickets are made available by the train companies up to 12 weeks before you are travelling.
 Often these tickets sell out quickly so it is best to buy them as soon as possible, it is, however, possible to buy them as late as 1hr before departure.

 Tip 2: No booking fees